About the course

 The final thesis is normally submitted for examination during the fourth year and is followed by the viva examination.

 You will be expected to acquire transferable skills as part of your training, and to undertake a total of 100 hours broadening training outside your specialist area.
 Part of that broadening training is obtained through APTS, the Academy for PhD Training in Statistics; this is a joint venture with a group of leading university statistics departments which runs four weeks of appropriate courses a year.
 You will give a research presentation or prepare a research poster each year in the department.
+There may also be opportunities to undertake industrial internships as appropriate.

 After research degrees, the majority of the department’s graduates move into research and academic careers.
 Others work, for example, in the financial sector.